drewfitton/drewfitton/README.md

 ## Hi there 👋

 ### Introduction
-Hi, my name is Drew Fitton and I currently work in software integration while pursuing my master's degree in Computer Science at Georgia Tech!
+Hi, my name is Drew Fitton and I am an incoming software engineer, also pursuing my master's degree in Computer Science at Georgia Tech!
 My studies are specializing in AI and HCI.
 I love to build creative solutions to interesting and complex technical problems, specifically pertaining to user experience and process optimization.
 A lot of my projects and recent work explores ways AI and ML can enhance both user-facing interactions and backend efficiency.

 ### Coding Languages
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;